-Hunter Enoch, baritone
+Hunter Enoch, bass-baritone

-Hunter Enoch, baritone, is originally from Paris, Tennessee.
-In the fall of 2015, Hunter joined the Domingo-Cafritz Young Artist program at Washington National Opera.
-This season with WNO, he will be seen as Il Conte Almaviva in the Young Artist performance of Le nozze di Figaro, a Corporal in The Daughter of the Regiment, ADC in The Dictator’s Wife, covering Joseph De Rocher in Dead Man Walking, and Sharpless in the Young Artist performance of Madame Butterfly.
-In 2015 Hunter made his WNO debut as Moralés in Carmen and was seen as James Miller in the world premiere of Better Gods.
-This summer Hunter returned to The Glimmerglass Festival as a guest artist to sing Marcello in La bohème, and cover the role of John Proctor in The Crucible.
-Hunter made his festival debut as Sharpless in the Young Artist Performance of Madame Butterfly in 2014.
-He was a Resident Artist at the Academy of Vocal Arts during the 2014-2015 season where he appeared as Taddeo in L’italiana in Algeri, Marcello in La bohème, and Valentin in Faust.
+Bass-baritone Hunter Enoch, originally from Paris, Tennessee, joined the Domingo-Cafritz Young Artist program at Washington National Opera in the fall of 2015.
+During his time with the company, he was heard as Count Almaviva in the Young Artist performance of Le nozze di Figaro, a Corporal in The Daughter of the Regiment, ADC in The Dictator’s Wife, covered Joseph De Rocher in Dead Man Walking, and sang Sharpless in the Young Artist performance of Madame Butterfly.
+He made his WNO debut as Moralés in Carmen and was later heard as James Miller in the world premiere of Better Gods.
+In the 2018-19 season, Mr. Hunter returns to WNO as William Dale in Silent Night, makes his company and role debut as Scarpia in Tosca for Opera Birmingham, and sings Happy in La Fanciulla del West and Raimondo in Lucia di Lammermoor for Maryland Lyric Opera.